 Children’s Colorado has implemented a new web portal that allows eligible individuals to add themselves to a vaccine registration system.
 The web portal works on a first-come, first-served basis.

-Parents can sign up to book a vaccine appointment for their child at our hospitals on Anschutz Medical Campus or in Colorado Springs at the Memorial North campus.
-Adults and community members can also register to receive the vaccine at these same Children’s Colorado locations.
+Parents can sign up to book a vaccine appointment for their child at our hospital on Anschutz Medical Campus.
+Community members can also register to receive the vaccine at Children’s Colorado.

 Learn how to register to get vaccinated

 Impacts of COVID-19 on children